zephyrus1/314159/README.md

           Adafruit MicroSD card breakout board+
           ...And their related libraries

-    Records Time data, latitude, longitude, GPS altitude, temperature, barometer altitude, XYZ accel magnetism and gyro data, and the state of each of the three cutters
+    Records Time data, latitude, longitude, GPS altitude, temperature, barometer altitude, XYZ accel magnetism and gyro data, and the state of each of the three cutters.
     Code makes use of 3 relay controlled cutters to make certain things happen at set altitudes 1 and 2 are for science payloads and 3 is the emergency cutdown using relays cutter 1 COM 4